 If you think tofu has no taste, think again!
 We pressed out its water and then roasted it with soy sauce to create a wonderful dense texture and smoky flavor

-low sodium soy sauce
+low sodium soy sauce3 Tbsp

-- 2 Tbsp ginger root, fresh, minced
+ginger root2 Tbsp, fresh, minced

-- 2 tsp minced garlic, about 1 large clove
+minced garlic2 tsp, about 1 large clove

-- 1/2 cup(s) dried shiitake mushroom(s), thinly sliced
+dried shiitake mushroom(s)½ cup(s), thinly sliced

-- 1 small sweet red pepper(s), sliced into 1/4-inch pieces
+sweet red pepper(s)1 small, sliced into 1/4-inch pieces

-- 1/4 cup(s) basil, Thai or Italian, fresh, torn (plus a few leaves whole for garnish)
+basil¼ cup(s), Thai or Italian, fresh, torn (plus a few leaves whole for garnish)

-Preheat oven to 425°F. Place tofu slices on several layers of paper towels.
+- Preheat oven to 425°F. Place tofu slices on several layers of paper towels.
 Cover with more paper towels and top with a cookie sheet.
 Place several heavy objects (like a can or heavy pots or pans) on cookie sheet to press out water from tofu for 30 minutes.

-Coat cookie sheet with cooking spray.
+- Coat cookie sheet with cooking spray.
 Cut tofu into cubes to yield 9 cubes per slice.
 Place on cookie sheet and brush with 2 tablespoons of soy sauce.
 Coat tofu with cooking spray and place in oven.
 Roast for 25 minutes, remove from oven and set aside.

-Heat oil in a large nonstick pan over medium-high heat.
+- Heat oil in a large nonstick pan over medium-high heat.
 Add ginger, garlic and chili; cook until fragrant, about 10 to 15 seconds.
 Add mushrooms, cook for 2 to 3 minutes.
 Add peppers and string beans; increase heat to high and cook until vegetables are cooked but still crisp, about 5 minutes.

-Add remaining tablespoon of soy sauce, teriyaki sauce, basil and roasted tofu.
+- Add remaining tablespoon of soy sauce, teriyaki sauce, basil and roasted tofu.
 Cook to warm through, about 1 minute.
 Garnish with scallions and basil.
 Serve with rice.
 Yields about 1 3/4 cups of tofu mixture and 1/2 cup of rice per serving.